Saffron & Pistachio Swedish Skorpor (Christmas Biscotti)

 Dry?
 Well, yes.
 But not dry as in sawdust.
 More dry as in crunchy.
 Bread-like?
 Erm, nope.
 No bread thing going on at all.
 These are cookies, without doubt.
 Good cookies.
 So good that I ate four while trying to take pictures of them.

-Saffron, as I mentioned in my post for saffranskaka and used in my white chocolate buns, is a very common addition to baking at Christmas here.
-And it’s so easy to see why.
-I long for the day that “smelly-vision” is a reality because the waft of saffron is unmistakable yet hard to explain.
+I talked a lot about Sweden’s love for saffron, especially as the holidays approach, in my post for saffron and white chocolate buns.
+Saffron is a very common addition to baking at this time of year, and it’s not difficult to understand why.
+I long for the day that “smelly-vision” is a reality because the waft of saffron is unmistakable, and yet hard to explain.
 And of course, there’s not only the unusual flavour it brings to food but the colour, too.

 Saffron & Pistachio Swedish Skorpor (Christmas Biscotti)